logicalclocks/hops-docs/docs/user_guide/hopsworks/firstLogin.rst

 **Actions**:

-* Double-check that system meets the minimum system requirements for HopsWorks.
+* Double-check that system meets the minimum system requirements for Hopsworks.
 Is there enough available disk space and memory?
 * Log in to Glassfish and make sure both hopsworks-ear and hopsworks-web are deployed.
 * Default Glassfish credentials are:
   ::

     username: adminuser
     password: adminpw

 * Investigate Glassfish misconfiguration problems.
 Glassfish log file is located at ``/srv/hops/domain1/logs/server.log``.
 Is Glassfish running?
 Are the JDBC connections working?
 Is JavaMail configured correctly?